January is one of The Park’s busiest months. To make sure you don’t miss anything, mark these dates on your calendar:

 January 16: Archons sworn in (half-day holiday)

-For the selected Archons, the swearing-in ceremony will be a first; for Mr. Justice Augustus Dindon, it will be his twentieth.
+For the selected Archons, the swearing-in ceremony will be a first; for Mr. Justice Augustus Dindon, it will be his twenty-first.
 The ceremony is always meaningful and poignant, and a reminder of our great fortune to live under Animal self-rule.

 Until March 31: The Park Museum presents, “The Means and the Message: A Decade of Prognostication Pads”